Dr Paraskevi Triantafyllopoulou

 - 01227 824784

-Paraskevi Triantafyllopoulou holds a dual role as a PhD student and research assistant at the Tizard Centre.
-She has a BSc (HONS) in Neuropsychology from the University of Central Lancashire, an MSc in Cognitive Neuropsychology and a MRes in Psychology from Oxford Brookes University.
-Vivi has been working with people with intellectual disabilities over the past seven years and has been conducting research on intellectual disabilities for the last four years.
+Dr Paraskevi Triantafyllopoulou has a BSc (HONS) in Neuropsychology from the University of Central Lancashire, an MSc in Cognitive Neuropsychology and a MRes in Psychology from Oxford Brookes University and a PhD from the University of Kent.
+Vivi submitted her PhD in 2013 and has been working with people with intellectual disabilities since 2006.

 back to top

 Also view these in the Kent Academic Repository